 - Available in both gallon and quart sizes to modify for any square footage

-Single-part polyurea coatings can be used as a one coat stand-alone system, with or without color flakes, just as the standard epoxy paint kits are.
+Single-part polyurea coatings can be used as a one coat stand-alone system if you like.
+You can add color flakes or not just like the standard epoxy paint kits.
 You also have the option of adding a clear top coat of polyurea for a two coat system.
 This can allow for a full color flake floor of your choosing to get a real custom look.

 Another advantage is that single-part polyurea is available in gallon and quart sizes.
 This allows you to order only what you need for your square footage to avoid over spending.
 Most garage floor coating kits only allow for purchases of 250ft² at a time.
 If you have a 550ft² garage floor for example, you would need to purchase three kits.
 There is no way you could stretch out two kits for the 550ft² without cosmetic and performance issues.

 Concrete preparation is the same with single-part polyurea as it is with any other epoxy coating kit.
 You need to etch or grind the concrete to create the correct surface profile.
 This will open up the pores of the concrete at the surface in order for the coating to penetrate and achieve a mechanical bond.

 One characteristic of single-part polyurea you need to be aware of is that it is solvent based.
 There will be some fumes during application.
 Most of the smell from the fumes dissipates within a few hours as the solvent evaporates out of the coating.
 As with any solvent born coating, it’s not uncommon if it takes a few days for the smell to completely diminish, but it will go away in short time.